Google Analytics is not alone

-The Danish Data Protection Agency has set no firm deadline for when organizations need to fix the Google Analytics issue.
+There is no firm deadline for when organizations need to fix the Google Analytics issue.
 But there is no reason to wait.
-The same goes for any other tool that may not be compliant to use.
+The same goes for any other tool that may not be compliant.

 The immense focus on GDPR is unlikely to fade, and that means it’s only a matter of time before other systems are deemed non-compliant.
 Take this opportunity to future-proof not only Google Analytics but any tool that may become problematic in the future.

 Do you want to discuss how your organization can get the most out of your data – correctly, responsibly, and with the highest level of data security?

 Please contact Anders Spicker at firstname.lastname@example.org or at +45 53 67 57 55.

 - Google Analytics is not GDPR compliant without taking necessary data privacy measures

 - Look through your tech stack (e-mail marketing systems, CDP, etc.) and make sure any tools based outside the EU have legal data transfer mechanisms in place – or find another provider

 - Choose an EU-based provider to make sure no data is transferred to third countries in a way that undermines the GDPR